swathiramesh24/cpp-programs/README.md

 - Basics: Variables, loops, and functions.
 - Intermediate: Object-oriented programming, file handling.
 - Advanced: STL, multithreading, and templates.
-- Competitive Programming: Problem-solving techniques and solutions.
+- Simple programs for mini projects

 ## How to Use
 1. Clone the repository: https://github.com/swathiramesh24/cpp-programs.git